librsync/librsync/doc/librsync.md

 The public interface to librsync is librsync.h, and other headers are internal.

-The librsync tree also provides the \ref rdiff command-line tool, which makes this functionality available to users and scripting languages.
+The librsync tree also provides the \ref page_rdiff, which makes this functionality available to users and scripting languages.

 ## Naming conventions